farhiongit/message-in-the-bottle/README.md

 ## Quick start

+Here are three use cases.

+### Use case #1 : for thread synchronisation between threads

 The API is simple :

   1. define the type of messages which can be exchanged through the channel, here called *bottle* ;